-The School of Business and Technology offers an MBA with an area of study in Finance that equips students with the core finance and business management skills necessary to pursue careers in domestic and international banking, broker-dealer firms and management consulting.
+The School of Business and Management offers an MBA with an area of study in Finance that equips students with the core finance and business management skills necessary to pursue careers in domestic and international banking, broker-dealer firms and management consulting.

 |Area of Study Requirements||Credits|

 |Financial Statement Analysis||3|